ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/tfvars.md

 worker                      = {instance_type    = "worker",    image_id    = "8d20f462-260f-4715-9b95-6a63aad698e3",  "count"   = 3, fixed_ips = ["10.3.48.13", "10.3.48.14", "10.3.48.15"]}
 ```

-* The instance_type must be chosen within the compute templates name available.
+* The `instance_type` must be chosen within the compute templates name available.
 Each template provides a certain amount of CPU and memory resources -> Select **Compute templates** in the left pane, it gives the provisionning of the VM.

 ![image](images/tfvars-0.png)

-* The image_id is in those the allowed OS images -> **Image list**.
+* The image_id` are those allowed OS images -> **Image list**.
 The OS images of the VMs must be *CoreOS* for the clusters nodes, and *CENTOS/RHEL* for the bastion node.

 ![image](images/tfvars-1.png)